How can you get the most out of your trip to Copenhagen? Do you want to see what it’s like to live like the Danish for a few days?

 For breakfast, I went to a cafe in Strøget, a main shopping square in the city, called Cafe Norden.
 I had a strawberry crepe with a light syrup and a side of fruit, along with a mimosa.
 It was a great light breakfast to start the day.
 I was able to sit at the table’s outside of the Cafe to enjoy the crisp March morning, and watch people head along with their day.

 While I was out shopping in Strøget, I went to a cafe called the Royal Smushi Cafe.
 It’s beautifully designed and looks fit for a queen.
 I tried their Matcha Cake and a Chi Tea latte.
-I have been dreaming about that cake since I had it.
+I have been dreaming about that cake ever since.
 If you’re looking for a unique cafe in a little hidden part of the square, this is the place for you.

 “Life’s too short to wear boring clothes.”